MEDEA'S TV TROPES

 Strong Family Resemblance: Medea is the spitting image of the late Kiara Norrington, according to Warren, Emma, and pretty much everyone else who's met them both.
 The truth is finally revealed when it's uncovered that Medea actually is the living image of Kiara, as the genetic blueprint for her creation was modelled on the elder Norrington twin.

 Never Accepted In Her Hometown: When Medea and The V7D roll back into her hometown, things get... weird.
 The locals aren’t exactly rolling out the red carpet.
 Nah, they’re giving her those side-eye glances, suspicion practically dripping from their eyes like a leaky faucet.
 See, Medea’s got a reputation, and it’s far from spotless.
 She’s got a rap sheet longer than the line at the DMV—graveyard prowling, tomb robbing, hit-and-run, and God knows what other wild antics.
-The Lancashire Constabulary?
+The Local Alexandria authority?
 Yeah, let’s just say they’re not thrilled about her return.

 Affectionate Gesture to the Head: Coupled with Headbutt of Love mentioned above.
 When sharing a tender moment, whether with The V7D or her kids, she has a tendency to cradle their faces or gently press her forehead to theirs.